-1. The dude ranch is the year round home of the owner, where the visitor is considered a guest of the family.
+1. The ranch is the year-round home of the owners, where the visitor is considered a family guest.

-2. The dude ranch is located in the western states or provinces, in a location remote from crowded areas, with the sights and pleasures of the west
+2. Located in the western states or provinces, in a remote location, with the sights and pleasures of the west.

-3. The dude ranch offers food, rustic lodging, and horseback riding, most often packaged at one price (i.e. the American Plan), with reservations required.
+3. Offers food, rustic lodging, and horseback riding packaged at one price.

-4. The main activities of the dude ranch are no longer limited to riding, hiking, sightseeing, and simple relaxation; some have expanded their scope to include w=a wide a growing range of soft adventures for every member of the family to share;
+4. The main activities of the dude ranch are no longer limited to riding, hiking, sightseeing, and simple relaxation.
+Some have expanded their scope to include a growing range of activities for every family member to share:

 - Rock climbing and belaying